SCM Construction Inspection Training and Certification

 Cancellation and Refund Policy

 Cancellation requests should be sent to firstname.lastname@example.org for processing.
-The cancellation request must be submitted at least seven (7) days before the date of the workshop to receive a full refund minus a $25 administrative processing fee.
-Any cancellation requests made within seven (7) days of the workshop are ineligible for a refund.
+The cancellation request must be submitted at least twenty-one (21) days before the date of the workshop to receive a full refund.
+Cancellation requests made between twenty-one (21) day and seven (7) days before the date of the workshop will receive a full refund minus a $25 administrative processing fee.
+Any cancellation requests made within seven (7) days of the workshop will be ineligible for refund.
 Attendee substitutions from within the same company may be made at any time.
 Please send an email to email@example.com requesting a substitution.

 William F. Hunt, III, Ph.D., P.E.

 Dr. Hunt is a Professor and Extension Specialist in North Carolina State University’s Department of Biological and Agricultural Engineering.
 Dr. Hunt holds degrees in Civil Engineering (NCSU, B.S.), Economics (NCSU, B.S.), Biological and Agricultural Engineering (NCSU, M.S.) and Agricultural and Biological Engineering, (Penn State, Ph.D.).
 He is a registered PE in North Carolina.